rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.markdown

     <span class="o">...</span>
 </pre></div>
 </div></div>
-That is, we make it possible the create a game scene object where we specify where all the balloons should be and where all the flying arrows should be.
+That is, we make it possible to create a game scene object where we specify where all the balloons should be and where all the flying arrows should be.
 We also change the balloon from a single object to a sprite group.
 This is not strictly necessary, but it will make removing hit balloons easier.
 The default